transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * admins can set a default emoji for likes/reactions
 * the PWA icon matches the instance icon
 * deleted custom emoji are automatically removed from Drive
+* container images are much smaller (we don't ship unused dependencies)
+* CWs can be up to 500 characters